 Prosperity software systems is part of the Ziiva’s suite that was designed to aid businesses in managing employee training programs.
 This end-to-end learning management solution is limited in its training capabilities, namely catering Corporate HR and training departments.
 The platform also comes at a cost and requires you to purchase basic features like storing your content in the cloud and having access to basic features.
 A monthly subscription is on offer should you wish to access the full platform but it’s difficult to confirm its effectiveness with a lack of reviews (there aren’t any on G2).

 Prosperity is a SCORM compliant content authoring tool and hosts an authoring tool for you to create content from scratch.
-A course library is also accessible and provides training modules on a small number of topics including OSHA safety regulations, computer skills, leadership, and teamwork courses.
+A course library is also accessible and provides free training modules on a small number of topics including OSHA safety regulations, computer skills, leadership, and teamwork courses.